 What you can do

-When you make the appointment, ask if there's anything your child needs to do in advance, such as fasting before having certain tests and for how long.
+When you make the appointment, ask if there's anything your child needs to do in advance, such as fast before having certain tests and for how long.
 Make a list of:

 - Key personal information, including a family medical history and history of obesity